Pam Brown (Nebraska politician)

-Pamela K. Brown (September 12, 1952 – June 10, 2011) was a Nebraskan businesswoman and legislator.
+Pamela K. Brown (September 12, 1952 – June 10, 2011) was an American businesswoman and legislator.
 She served as state senator from Omaha.

 Personal life

-Born in San Antonio, Texas, she graduated from Broken Bow High School and University of Nebraska-Lincoln.
+Born in San Antonio, Texas, she graduated from Broken Bow High School and University of Nebraska–Lincoln.
 She was married and had one child.

 She was a member of the National Conference of State Legislatures Task Force on Genetic Technologies and was a board director for the United Way of the Midlands, the Safety and Health Council of Greater Omaha, and the Westside Schools Foundation.

 State legislature

 Brown was elected in 1994 to represent the 6th Nebraska legislative district and reelected in 1998 and 2002.
 She sat on the Government, Military, and Veterans Affairs; Transportation and Telecommunications; and Intergovernmental Cooperation committees.

 Death

 Brown died from ovarian cancer, aged 58, on June 10, 2011.